Gabriel-Comisaru/eCommerce-app-backend/README.md

 # Product Controller Documentation

 The Product Controller is responsible for handling HTTP requests related to products in the online store application.
-It provides endpoints to perform CRUD (Create, Read, Update, Delete) operations on products, retrieve product information, and manage product categories.
+It provides endpoints to perform CRUD (Create, Read, Update, Delete) operations on products, retrieve product information, manage product categories, and populate the database with fake data.
 This documentation provides an overview of the Product Controller and its available endpoints.

 ## Endpoints